sylvain441/natural-time/README.md

 ### Time distance

 There is no such concept as time zones with natural time.
-Time zones are replaced by time distance.
+Time zones are replaced by time distances.

 In natural time, space and time are expressed in the same unit.
 The _time distance_ is an expression that represent simultaneously:
 - The longitudinal distance between two points (A and B) on Earth's surface